amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 console.log(getWordFrequency(dictionary, 'in'));
 ```

 Again, we can be sure that even if the dictionary has 10 or 1 million words, it would still execute line 4 once to find the word.
-However, if we decided to store the dictionary as an array rather than a hash map, then it would be a different story.
-In the next section, we are going to explore what's the running time to find an item in an array.
+However, if we decided to store the dictionary as an array rather than a hash map, it would be a different story.
+In the next section, we will explore what's the running time to find an item in an array.

 > Only a hash table with a perfect *hash function* will have a worst-case runtime of *O(1)*.
-The ideal hash function is not practical, so there will be some collisions and workarounds that leads to a worst-case runtime of *O(n)*.
+The ideal hash function is not practical, so some collisions and workarounds lead to a worst-case runtime of *O(n)*.
 Still, on *average*, the lookup time is *O(1)*.

 ## O(n) - Linear time